The Master's programme Organisation and Communication

 The distance learning programme in Organisation and Communication has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once or twice per semester over a (long) weekend in Kaiserslautern.

 For the study and examination credits a weekly commitment of about 15 to 20 hours is required.
-These credits are to be provided in the form of mail-in assignments, online seminars, four on-campus phases (including preparatory tasks), a scientific essay, a case study, a term paper, an online colloquium and the Master's thesis.
+These credits are to be provided in the form of mail-in exercises, online seminars, four on-campus phases (including preparatory tasks), a scientific essay, a case study, a term paper, an online colloquium and the Master's thesis.

 At a glance